 - Ball screws.
 This is a great method to minimize backlash with minimal loss in torque.
 The disadvantage is that these can be expensive.
 This is one of the products that you truly get what you pay for.

-I would like to make one thing clear.
 It is expensive to make parts with very small tolerances.
 All CNC routers on the market have errors in areas that can include lead screws, bit defection, Micro-stepping, and lack of rigidity.